 Bear River State Park is a nice spot for fishing, kayaking, tubing and picnicking, and the beautiful Mirror Lake Scenic Byway, which meanders through the Uintas and reaches more than 10,000 feet above sea level, starts south of town.
 Mirror Lake, perfect for fishing and hiking, is about 50 miles away.
 Park City, Utah is 65 miles away, and Salt Lake City, Utah is 85 miles away.
 Stunning Jackson Hole is 225 miles to the north.

 Western skies are usually a baby blue with wispy white clouds, and the skies above Evanston are no exception.
-Summer temperatures are in the 70s and 80s, and winter temperatures are in the teens, 20s and 30s.
+Summer temperatures are in the 70s, 80s and 90s, and winter temperatures are in the teens, 20s and 30s.
 The area receives 55 inches of snow each winter, and blizzards are not uncommon.
-Winters are long.
 Rainfall reaches about 12 inches per year.
 A slight breeze blows most days.

-Public Library: Yes, the Uinta County Library has a branch here.
+The Uinta County Library has a branch here.
 The Wyoming State Hospital is also here.

 Recommended as a Retirement Spot?
 Yes, if looking for an authentic Western town and outdoor recreation.